CTSRD-CHERI/cheri-exercises/src/exercises/cheri-allocator/README.md

 internal allocator metadata, leading to a crash.
-Heap metadata corruption is a powerful exploitation tool; CHERI assists with mitigating it through pointer integrity features, but it is preferable to deterministically close vulnlerabilities (e.g., via spatial safety).
+Heap metadata corruption is a powerful exploitation tool; CHERI assists with mitigating it through pointer integrity features, but it is preferable to deterministically close vulnerabilities (e.g., via spatial safety).

 1. Compile `cheri-allocator.c` with a CHERI-enabled target.
    Run the binary, which will crash.